dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

-  Ongoing commission can be up to 33% (inclusive of GST) of the premium you pay, from year two onwards for the policy's life.\
+  Ongoing commission can be up to 33% (inclusive of GST) of the premium you pay, from year two onwards for the life of the policy.\

   If your premium is AUD 500 per annum and the applicable commission rate is